huggingface/datasets/datasets/cuad/README.md

 Some sentences in the files contain irrelevant information such as footers or page numbers.
 Some sentences may not be relevant to the corresponding category.
 Some sentences may correspond to a different category.
 Because many legal clauses are very long and contain various sub-parts, sometimes only a sub-part of a sentence is responsive to a category.

 To address the foregoing limitations, annotators manually deleted the portion that is not responsive, replacing it with the symbol "<omitted>" to indicate that the two text segments do not appear immediately next to each other in the contracts.
-For example, if a “Termination for Convenience” clause starts with “Each Party may terminate this Agreement if” followed by three subparts “(a), (b) and (c)”, but only subpart (c) is responsive to this category, we manually delete subparts (a) and (b) and replace them with the symbol "<omitted>”.
+For example, if a “Termination for Convenience” clause starts with “Each Party may terminate this Agreement if” followed by three subparts “(a), (b) and (c)”, but only subpart (c) is responsive to this category, the authors manually deleted subparts (a) and (b) and replaced them with the symbol "<omitted>”.
 Another example is for “Effective Date”, the contract includes a sentence “This Agreement is effective as of the date written above” that appears after the date “January 1, 2010”.
 The annotation is as follows: “January 1, 2010 <omitted> This Agreement is effective as of the date written above.”

 Because the contracts were converted from PDF into TXT files, the converted TXT files may not stay true to the format of the original PDF files.
 For example, some contracts contain inconsistent spacing between words, sentences and paragraphs.
 Table format is not maintained in the TXT files.